Bird Club Home

 Cecil Bird Club will be participating in the Annual BIG SIT!, an international, noncompetitive birding event hosted by Bird Watcher's Digest and founded by the New Haven (CT) Bird Club.
 THE BIG SIT! is like a Big Day or a bird-a-thon, in that the object is to tally as many bird species as can be seen or heard within 24 hours.
 The difference lies in the area limitation from which you can observe.
 All counting is done from inside a circle 17 feet in diameter.
 Counters sit inside the circle for 24 hours, counting all the bird species seen or heard.

 Our BIG SIT! count circle will be based at the big cedar tree near the lighthouse at Turkey Point.
 Chris Starling will be our official counter.
-In 2011, for the third year in a row, the Turkey Pointers Circle reported the highest number of species among the Maryland BIG SIT! circles, with 67 species.
+The Turkey Pointers Circle often reports the highest number of species among the Maryland BIG SIT! circles.
 Can we do it again?
 All are welcome to join the Turkey Point BIG SIT! circle, so pack some food and drink and come on out to join us.
-Chris will start at 4:30 a.m.; you may come whenever you like and stay for as long as you like.
+Chris and Sean will start at 4:30 a.m.; you may come whenever you like and stay for as long as you like.
 Hint: if you have any goodies to share, you might want to pack some extras for our stalwart BIG SIT! counters, to keep their spirits up for the long haul.

 Saturday